parthshingari28/100DaysOfCode/README.md

 ## Day 74 : Oct 16, 2021

 **Today's progress**: started exploring data visualization with tableau.
 Learned about basics of tableau.

+## Day 75 : Oct 17, 2021

+**Today's progress**: learned more about Art of Storytelling with Data Visualizations i.e understanding the charts more and when to use which one.